cyberomanov/status/tendermint/node_status/README.md

 root@v1131623:~/status#
 ```

-7. Create `slash.sh` with `nano $HOME/status/slash.sh`.
+7. Create `slash.sh` with `nano $HOME/status/slash.sh`, if you don't have one yet.
 This bash script will divide group of messages.
 > You can find `slash.sh.example` in this repository.
 8. Add some rules with `chmod u+x cosmos.sh slash.sh`.
 9. Edit crontab with `crontab -e`.